Everything you need to know about experience design

 This stage is about getting down as many ideas as possible.
 Here are a couple of idea-generating exercises you can try as a team:

-• Crazy Eights: Designers are tasked with sketching eight ideas in eight minutes without any kind of filter.
+- Crazy Eights: Task designers with sketching eight ideas in eight minutes without any kind of filter.
 The goal is to break out of traditionally careful ways of thinking.

 Deliver

 The delivery stage is all about prototyping.
 Prototyping is an essential tool for testing out ideas and bringing designs to life early on while they’re at the low-fidelity stage.
-This enables designers to learn a bit more about how users interact with their product — findings they can then take on to the next stage.
-A big advantage of prototyping is that if you need to make changes or pivot, it’s far cheaper to do that if you’d have waited.
+This helps designers learn more about how users interact with their product — findings they can then apply to the next stage.
+A big advantage of prototyping is that if you need to make changes or pivot, it’s far cheaper to do that if you hadn’t waited.

 “If a picture is worth a thousand words, a prototype is worth a thousand meetings.”
 (Tom and David Kelly)